SayakDe98/spotify-music-player/README.md

 # Getting Started with Spotify Music Player

 Spotify Music Player is a React App(https://github.com/facebook/create-react-app) which makes use of the audio element in HTML5 which allows browsers to play your favourite songs.
-You can
+You can select various songs and play or pause them.
+You can also click on seek or unseek buttons to seek or unseek the current song.
+A progress bar will show how long the current song is played.
+You can also toggle between For You and Top Tracks.
+Select For You for all the songs recommended to you.
+Select Top Tracks if you want to listen to the current top tracks.
+Have fun!

 ## Available Scripts